-The benefit of strengthening and expanding the scope of the Board for Fair Campaigns and Political Practices reaches all people and businesses in San José by creating a resident agency that can focus on campaign finance and historical disenfranchisement, two issues that directly impact the quality of representation that residents have in our city.
-There is no identifiable burden to elevating this Board to a Standing one under the Charter.
+The benefit of strengthening and expanding the scope of the Board of Fair Campaigns and Political Practices reaches all people and businesses in San José by creating a resident agency that can focus on campaign finance and historical disenfranchisement, two issues that directly impact the quality of representation that residents have in our city.
+It expands the Board of Fair Campaign and Political Practices towards being a commission more focused at providing recommendations to the City Council on election revolving issues.